chakane3/swiftNotes/References/README.md

 // We can link the 2 instances together so that the person has an apartment and
 // the apartment has a person. ! is used to force unwrap and access the instances
-// stored inside the optional variables so that the properties of those instances can be set john!.apartment = unit4A unit4A!.tenant = john
+// stored inside the optional variables so that the properties of those instances
+// can be set
+john!.apartment = unit4A
+unit4A!.tenant = john

 // At this point these 2 instances now have a strong reference cycle between them.
-// Therefore when you set the instances to nil, the instances will not become deallocated by ARC
+// Therefore when you set the instances to nil, the instances will not become
+// deallocated by ARC.

-// This causes a memory leak ***** because the refrence cycle prevents the instances from ever being
+// This causes a memory leak ***** because the refrence cycle prevents the instances
-// deallocated from memory.
-john = nil
-unit4A = nil
+// from ever being deallocated from memory. john = nil unit4A = nil